 The couple's "private" asset is an old boat worth 6 million VND, which he bought from a sand dredger.
 The old boat is a shelter for 7 family members.

 The people of Tien Phong fishing village not only face difficulties and hardships in making a living, but their biggest concern is their children's education.
-For generations, people here have barely been literate.
-Later generations have tried to rise up, but the number of people attending university is limited.
+For generations, people here have barely been literate, and later generations have tried to improve themselves, but the number of people attending university is limited.

 Joy burst

-Going ashore has been the desire of fishermen who have lived on boats for generations.
-They hope to have a "place to settle down", change their precarious lives, and hope their children can get a good education to reduce difficulties in the future.
+Going ashore has been the dream of fishermen who have lived on boats for generations.
+They hope to have a "place to settle down", to change their precarious lives, and to give their children a good education to reduce their future hardships.

 24 spacious houses were built for the fishermen.
-This year's flood season, they do not have to struggle to escape the flood like in the past.
+This year, they do not have to struggle to escape the flood like in the past.

-On the occasion of the Lunar New Year 2023, the dream of the residents came true when 24 adjacent houses with an area of 56m2/floor were handed over and put into use.
+On the occasion of the Lunar New Year 2023, the dream of the residents came true when 24 adjacent houses with an area of 56m2 per floor were handed over and put into use.
 The project includes a 350m long road with drainage ditches and a complete power supply system.

-The houses are designed with the first floor empty, used to store vehicles, equipment, and production tools; the second floor is arranged with living room, bedroom, kitchen, and toilet.
-The project was invested and built entirely with funding from sponsoring businesses with a total amount of more than 9 billion VND.
+The houses are designed with the first floor empty, used for storing vehicles, equipment, and production tools; the second floor is arranged with living room, bedroom, kitchen, and restroom.
+The project was built entirely with funding from sponsoring businesses with a total amount of more than 9 billion VND.

 In his spacious house, Mr. Ngo Van Hiep (46 years old) shared: After 19 years of living on the river, he and his wife now officially have a house.
 "Since having a new house, life has been stable, the children have a place to study.
 Until now, I still think it's a dream," Mr. Hiep happily said.